 Giving and receiving gifts can be a Christmas day highlight.
 I remember when I was younger, this was probably the thing I looked forward to the most.
 I enjoyed the element of surprise, unwrapping something new that would belong to me.
 Even if it wasn’t exactly what I asked for, I would be grateful for that new thing!

 Unfortunately this grateful attitude did not really continue as I got older.
 I know that I have sometimes been outwardly skeptical of the gifts I received, thinking “why on earth did you think I would like this?!” and this thought being written all over my face.
 I know this is awful and I now try to be more grateful for the gifts I receive and appreciate the thought that has gone into them.

 I am also grateful that I now have the privilege of giving my own gifts which gives me the chance to (hopefully) bring joy to others.
-I think this is now one of my highlights – being able to surprise my family members with something new to enjoy.
+I think this is now one of my highlights – being able to surprise my family and friends with something new to enjoy.